niranjanagopinath/CodeforceQuestions/README.md

 # CodeforceQuestions
-this is the place i hope i will upload my codeforces questions i solve questions using python(not that efficient ik) the solutions are not the most efficient but hey it works :)
+this is the place i hope i will upload my codeforces questions i solve questions using python the solutions are not the most efficient but hey it works :)